Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 30 September 2025 19.56.42 UTC
+- WIB: Selasa, 30 September 2025 20.35.06 UTC
-- WITA: Selasa, 30 September 2025 20.56.42 UTC
+- WITA: Selasa, 30 September 2025 21.35.06 UTC
-- WIT: Selasa, 30 September 2025 21.56.42 UTC
+- WIT: Selasa, 30 September 2025 22.35.06 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: motivational
+Kategori: success